 Buying refurbished electronics lets you find reliable products at bargain prices — but you can also get burned if you’re not careful.
 Fortunately, there are ways to protect yourself.
 These include shopping at reliable websites, choosing products that are worth the money, and reading the fine print before you click the buy button.

 Where to Shop — Manufacturer Sites

 One crucial way to protect yourself is to make sure you buy from reputable sellers.
 When you shop at obscure sites, you can’t be sure the products really have been repaired to like-new condition.
 A $199 iPad is no bargain if the tablet breaks within a week and the customer service department is impossible to reach.

 A safer bet is to buy refurbished electronics directly from the manufacturer.
 That way, you know the company you’re dealing with wants you to be happy with the brand.

 Companies that offer refurbished products include:

 - Apple.
-You can find refurbished Apple products, from iPods to Mac computers, in the Apple Store.
-Apple certifies that all its refurbished products have all defective parts replaced and are thoroughly tested, cleaned, and repackaged.
-They’re also backed by a one-year warranty.
-You can get technical support for refurbished Apple products, but it costs extra.
+You can find Apple products like refurbished iPhones and MacBooks in the Apple Store.
+Apple certifies that all its refurbs have all defective parts replaced, inside and out, and are thoroughly tested, cleaned, and repackaged.
+They come with a one-year warranty and up to 90 days of free tech support.

 - Epson.
 Epson sells refurbished printers and other products in the Epson Clearance Center.
-All factory refurbished products come with the same warranty as new ones.
+All factory-refurbished products come with the same warranty as new ones.